 Women’s Health: This multidisciplinary block rotation exposes the resident to core elements of women’s health; experiences include our Primary Care Gynecology Clinic and our own University Medical Associates Women’s Health Clinic, providing in-depth training in common gynecologic and women’s preventive health services; our Midlife Health Center, providing care to the peri- and post-menopausal woman; and visits to the regional women’s prison under the supervision of one of our top-rated GYN teaching faculty.

 Geriatrics & Palliative Care: This block rotation allows residents to work 1:1 with our Geriatrics faculty at multiple community-based geriatrics sites, including University Physicians-JABA and the Colonnades life care community.
 Residents participate in academic nursing home and interdisciplinary team rounds.
-Residents also spend one week with our Palliative Care team in both the outpatient and inpatient setting and go on home visits with nursing staff from Hospice of the Piedmont.
+Residents also rotate with our Palliative Care team in both the outpatient and inpatient setting and go on home visits with nursing staff from Hospice of the Piedmont.

-Rural Community Practice: Residents spend two blocks at our University Physicians-Orange practice in nearby Orange, Virginia, a rural, sociodemographically-diverse community.
+PGY2: Rural Community Practice: Residents spend two blocks at our University Physicians-Orange practice in nearby Orange, Virginia, a rural, sociodemographically-diverse community.
 This practice was established at the inception of the Primary Care Track in the 1970s as a dedicated faculty-resident teaching practice, making it one of the longest running community-based internal medicine teaching practices in the country.
 Staffed by seven UVA general internist clinician-educators, an NP, and a PA, this rotation offers a true immersion experience in community-based primary care.

-Community Health Center: This block rotation is at the Central Virginia Health Services, a nationally recognized health center serving the rural poor of nearby Buckingham County, Virginia.
+PGY3: Community Health Center: This block rotation is at the Central Virginia Health Services, a nationally recognized health center serving the rural poor of nearby Buckingham County, Virginia.
 As PGY-3s, residents enjoy the greater autonomy of seeing patients under the guidance of Health Center clinicians and get hands-on experience with an array of office-based procedures.